 Taxing all assignment sales of newly constructed and substantially renovated homes

 Working with provinces and territories to develop and implement a Home Buyers’ Bill of Rights and bring forward a national plan to end blind bidding.

-In addition to the bans, the Canadian government will be implementing various initiatives to help out first-time Canadian homebuyers.
+In addition to the bans, the Canadian government implemented various initiatives to help out first-time Canadian homebuyers.

 All Land News